 Grains are very easy to store and use.
 They will generally keep in whole form for 1 to 2 years at a stable room temperature.
-I highly recomend the use of dessicant packs in your storage containers as they will significanlty increase the shelf life of all your grains and are affordable, perfectly food safe and totally re-usable.
+I highly recommend the use of desiccant packs in your storage containers as they will significantly increase the shelf life of all your grains and are affordable, perfectly food safe and totally re-usable.
 Closed ball jars with grain and a desiccant pack will likely last decades, perhaps millennia…if you like that level of peace of mind you now know the secret!

-For best keeping, do not store your grain in the attic, basement, or garage.
+For best keeping, do not store your grain in the attic, basement, mudroom or garage.
 Temperature fluctuations lead to condensation and mold growth.
 Please keep your share on a main floor of your house where temperature is most stable.
-Kitchens are best.
+Kitchens are generally best.

 Use glass jars for storage and keep the grains on your counters and in your kitchen cupboards.
 Glass is moth proof, rodent proof, and more sanitary and clean than plastic, as scratches in plastic can harbor mold and bugs.